1. Drink a Green Smoothie Every Day

 Best Practices: Regularly rotate your greens and ingredients for the greatest nutrient variety.
 When it comes to what to put in, imagine the ingredients on a plate, like a big salad and if that would be a fulfilling meal.

-What could you add to increase the protein, fat and carbohydrate profile?
-I add things like protein powder, hemp seeds, sweet potatoes, quinoa, peanut butter, etc to my smoothies 🙂
+What other ingredients could you add to increase the other nutrients?
+Along with protein powder, I add things like hemp, chia or flax seeds, sweet potatoes, oatmeal, peanut butter, etc to my smoothies 🙂

 2. Include Protein with All of Your Major Meals.